Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Recent Performances

-- Against the Saints last week, Hubbard rushed 17 times for 55 yards and scored one touchdown.
+- Last week against the Saints, Hubbard ran for 55 yards on 17 carries while scoring one touchdown.

-- He chipped in with three receptions for 13 yards in the passing game.

-- During his last three games, Hubbard has run for 104 yards on 31 carries (34.7 ypg), with one touchdown.
+- Over his last three games, Hubbard has rushed for 104 yards on 31 carries (34.7 ypg), with one touchdown.

 Hubbard's Carolina Teammates